 Attendee 8:'It sounds interesting, but I think we should wait before making any decisions.'

-Attendee 9:'Yes, don't you think it would be better to wait until June.
-I can't agree with it, sorry.'
+Attendee 9:'Peter, don't you think it would be better to wait until June when we'll know exactly what we'll need?
+So, at the moment I can't agree with it, sorry.'

 Attendee 10:'To be honest, I believe it's too much money at the moment.
 So, no.'